Elimia tenera: 'Turritella agate'

-The fossils are hosted in chalcedony-rich sedimentary rock.
+Fossil shells of E. tenera are hosted in chalcedony-rich sedimentary rock.
 This rock was originally incorrectly called Turritella agate.
 It was named after the sea snail genus Turritella because of the resemblance of the freshwater snail shells to the Turritella fossils that are found in agate in Texas and California.
 The Wyoming fossil shells, however, are in a freshwater sedimentary deposit and identifiable as the genus Elimia, and are less-silicified than those in Texas and California.